Rare: Western Arms

 U.S. AR-7 Explorer

-Very rare to find these especially with original box and instructions.
+Very rare to find these especially with original box, instructions and rare original poster.

-In good condition, light use.
-Includes: Original box, copy of original instructions, 7x light use Western Arms .22 reusable blowback cartridges.
+In very good condition, light use.
+Includes: Original box, original instructions, original Western Arms Poster, 1x Box (8) Western Arms .22 reusable blowback cartridges.

 We ship internationally .
 Please ask for a shipping quote: email@example.com